tidyverse/tidyverse.org/content/blog/2019-11-tidyverse-dev-day-2020/index.markdown

   author: Garth Pratt
 ---

-We're excited to announce that we'll be holding our next [**tidyverse developer day**](https://tdd-2019-jan.eventbrite.com/) on the Friday following [rstudio::conf](https://www.rstudio.com/conference/) in San Francisco.
-The event will take place from 9:00 AM – 5:00 PM at [Microsoft Reactor](https://goo.gl/maps/WkTivUvisfvVPRxt8), which is about a mile away from the conference venue (though tickets are open to anyone who wants to join).
+We're thrilled to announce that we'll be holding our next [**tidyverse developer day**](https://tdd-2019-jan.eventbrite.com/) on the Friday following [rstudio::conf](https://www.rstudio.com/conference/) in San Francisco.
+The event will take place from 9:00 AM – 5:00 PM at [Microsoft Reactor](https://goo.gl/maps/WkTivUvisfvVPRxt8), which is about a mile away from the conference venue (though you're welcome to attend even if you're not coming to the conferece).

  * 📆 **When:** 31 January, 9 am &#x2013; 5 pm.
  * 🌉 **Where:** [Microsoft Reactor, San Francisco](https://goo.gl/maps/WkTivUvisfvVPRxt8).